 They say 20-something is the best time of our life.
 The golden age, some even say.
 This is the age when you are still young but have been considered an adult.
 This is when you (hopefully) have the energy, maturity and resources to experiment with a whole lot of things.
 So you can reinvent yourself, shape your character, and think about long-term goals.

 Personally, I think that might be true.
 Being in the early 20s myself, there have already been so many turning points that I experienced.
-How many more will happen till I reach 30?
+How many more will I experience by the time I reach 30?

 Also, to actually “live”, I’ve realized that I need inspiration so I can keep learning and growing.
 And book is one of the things that inspires me.
 Just like experiences, there are always incredible things you can get from a book.
 The only problem is, which book?
 From countless well-written books in this world, how do we choose the book that “speak” to us?
 Well, fuss no more because here are some books that you might want to check out.